US regional bank stocks fall after Yellen says more bank mergers necessary

 Yellen also reaffirmed the strength and soundness of the country's banking system at the meeting with bank CEOs on Thursday in the aftermath of the collapse of Silicon Valley Bank, Signature Bank, and First Republic Bank.

-The KBW Regional Banking Index .KRX fell 3%, with shares of PacWest Bancorp PACW.O and Western Alliance WAL.N among the biggest losers as they shed 4% each.
-Comerica Inc CMA.N was down 3%, Zions Bancorp.
-ZION.Ofell nearly 5%, and Valley National Bancorp VLY.Odropped 5.2%.
+The KBW Regional Banking Index .KRX fell 2.2%, with shares of PacWest Bancorp PACW.O and Western Alliance WAL.N among the biggest losers as they shed 1.9% and 2.4, respectively.
+Comerica Inc CMA.N declined 1.2%, Zions Bancorp.
+ZION.O fell nearly 1.7%, and Valley National Bancorp VLY.O dropped 5.5%.

 The regional bank crisis has been partly blamed by some on aggressive interest rates by the U.S. Federal Reserve, which forced some lenders to seek new capital to make up for a fall in the value of assets linked to interest rates.